Netflix speed rankings suggests Australian internet still needs improvement

 If that's a little hard to read, Telstra is the bottom line that jumps up sharply towards the end of the graph.

 However, if you take Netflix's figures as gospel, the practical reality is that there's a lot of work to do to bring Australian internet speeds up to an acceptable level even for basic Netflix watching.
 Those average speeds would only bring you standard definition Netflix streams, not HD or UltraHD by a very wide margin indeed.

 The entire range of difference from best to worst in that table is only 0.23Mbps, which is essentially insignificant in terms of your overall Netflix experience and not enough to make any difference to your stream quality whatsoever.
 That's all despite increasing availability of NBN connections, although there too, many consumers have had specific speed complaints.

 Still, ISPs aren't all that happy with Netflix's speed index, with a Telstra spokesperson telling Business Insider that they don't regard the index as a "valid comparison between ISPs."

 Sick of slow Internet speeds or paying too much?
-Compare the latest NBN, ADSL and Wireless broadband packages to get a better deal today!
+Compare the latest NBN, ADSL and wireless Internet plans and find a better deal today.